mongodb/specifications/source/enumerate-collections.rst

 Server version between 2.7.6 (inclusive) and 4.0 (exclusive) do not support the ``nameOnly`` option for the ``listCollections`` command and will ignore it without raising an error.
-Therefore, drivers SHOULD always specify the ``nameOnly`` option when they only intend to access collection names from the ``listCollections`` command result.
+Therefore, drivers MUST always specify the ``nameOnly`` option when they only intend to access collection names from the ``listCollections`` command result.